 The aim of this booklet is to assist you in more effective use of pasture to achieve high sheep production.
-Essential for this are the ability to assess the amount of pasture in a paddock and knowledge of animal feeding needs.
+Essential for this is the ability to assess the quantity and quality of pasture in a paddock and knowledge of animal feeding needs.